Polydile/dile-smooth-scroll/README.md

+# Moved

+**This package has moved** and is now available at [@dile/dile-smooth-scroll](https://github.com/Polydile/dile-components).
+Please update your dependencies.
+This repository is no longer maintained.

 # \<dile-smooth-scroll>

 Web Component to create smooth scrolls on the page document or in a element scrolling section.
 Based on LitElement.